krisko4/Shooter/README.md

 My first ever Java project - a simple parameterized game, implemented during my bachelor's degree studies.

 ## Disclaimer
 The quality of code is a result of requirements provided by the lecturer and my poor experience with programming.
 I have not modified it on purpose ever since it was created.
-This is the beginning of my adventure.
+This is the beginning of my coding adventure.

 <p align="center">